Booking Policy with Free Cancellation

 Tanzania is a destination that will leave you swooning, drooling, and planning your next trip back before your vacation ends.
 This is East Africa’s jewel.

 From trekking to the top of one of the world’s Seven Summits or hiking up Mount Meru to witnessing the annual wildebeest migration and visiting historical monuments, Tanzania has something for every kind of traveler.

 Or are you looking for a beautiful beach to kick back and relax on?
 Zanzibar Island has you covered.

-Below, you’ll find a roundup of the top things to do in Tanzania, with a mix of the best tourist attractions and off-the-beaten-path destinations.
+Below, you’ll find a roundup of the top things to do in Tanzania, including the best tourist attractions and off-the-beaten-path destinations.

 1. Hike mount Kilimanjaro